Jenius3/generic-questions-and-feedback/README.md

 * [ ] With your experience now, would you suggest to solve the problem completely different or where are adjustments necessary to improve the results?
 * [ ] With your experience now, would you have set the focus differently?
 * [ ] What need to be done to apply it in practice?
+* [ ] What is the practical relevance?
+* [ ] Who and how can one profit from the results?
+* [ ] How realistic is the result (e.g. framework) in practice?
+Which additional entities are necessary?
+Which hardware/software requirements exits?
 * [ ] What are the most important takeaways for companies/employees/individuals?

 ### Other
 * [ ] Where in the bigger picture fits your solution?